How to Create a Killer Social Media Content Strategy for 2020

 If your company already has an active social media account, you have some valuable data at your disposal right now.
 Take a look at the analytics of that platform and pinpoint what’s worked well and what hasn’t.
 Identify the highest-performing pieces of content and analyze the elements they have in common: what type of content was it?
 Images?
 Video?
 Text?
 What was the tone?
 What kind of message did it convey?
 When was it posted?

 Once you’ve delved into the analytics, make sure to tweak your social media content strategy accordingly.
-For example, if you have an Instagram Business account and are studying your account’s Insights, take a look at: Insights > Audience > Followers.
+Let’s say your company is focusing on its Instagram content strategy.
+If you have an Instagram Business account and are studying your account’s Insights, take a look at: Insights > Audience > Followers.
 There, you can analyze both Hours (the average times your followers are on Instagram on a typical day) & Days (the days of the week when your followers are the most active).
 Study when your audience is most active and then plan your future Instagram content for the hours and days when your audience is most likely to engage.
+For more information on understanding your Instagram Insights, check out this blog.

 Additionally, don’t be afraid to reach out to your existing audience about whether they’re enjoying your current content, as well as what type of content they’d like to see in the future.
 You can poll your followers to find out, like @EliseDarma did via Instagram Stories recently: